Selling Your House Glossary

 Deposit

-This is a lump sum of money put down by the seller usually at the request of a landlord or agent at the beginning of a tenancy.
-Deposits are used as security against possible property damage or rent non-payments, but it’s important to note that rent paid in advance is not classed as a deposit.
+• For tenancies, a tenancy deposit is paid by the tenant to the landlord or agent at the start of the rental agreement.
+It acts as security against potential property damage or unpaid rent.
+It’s important to note that rent paid in advance is not considered a deposit.

 Energy Performance Certificate (EPC)